raspberrypilearning/build-your-own-weather-station/en/step_6.md

         return speed
 ```

-Note that you need to declare the `wind_count` variable as global so that it can be accessed from within the function.
+**Note**: you need to declare the `wind_count` variable as global so that it can be accessed from within the function.
 ---/hint---
 ---hint---
-Finally, add a loop to continually take measurements every 5 seconds.
-The complete code could look like this:
+Finally, add a loop to continually take measurements every five seconds.
+The complete code might look something like this:

 ```python
 from gpiozero import Button